 Apple added protection for Meltdown in the macOS update that was released on December 6.
 Google pushed out an update for Chrome OS on December 15.
 Microsoft rushed out patches for Windows ahead of the standard Patch Tuesday schedule when news of the vulnerabilities became public.
 There are many variants of Linux out there, and Linux developers are scrambling to develop and test patches as quickly as possible.

 Cloud servers and cloud service providers are at greater risk from Spectre and Meltdown.
 The good news is that by the time you read this your cloud providers have probably already patched to defend against this risk.
-Cloud providers moved quickly to address this issue—long before the vulnerabilities were publicly disclosed—and in some cases even developed their own patches.
+Cloud providers moved quickly to address this issue—long before the critical cloud vulnerabilities were publicly disclosed—and in some cases even developed their own patches.

 I need to stress, though, that it is still urgent for you to patch the software you are running in the cloud.
 The cloud service provider will address the underlying infrastructure, but under the shared responsibility model it is still your responsibility to patch and update the operating systems and software you run in the cloud.